 - On the island's southern tip is located there is the Portland Bill (lighthouse).
 From here cruise passengers can visit the Abbotsbury Swannery (nesting Mute Swans colony), Bovington Camp's Tank Museum and the seaside resort Weymouth (Dorset).

-- Mein Schiff 5 (TUI Cruises) made her inaugural call to Portland Port on September 12, 2016.
-During the ship's port stay, a large number of passengers went on shore excursions, with more than 75% of those visiting popular Dorset attractions - Jurassic Coast, Portland Bill, Corfe Castle, Minterne House, Abbotsbury Swannery.
+- Mein Schiff 5 (one of TUI Cruises largest and newest ships / launched January 2016) made an inaugural port call on September 12, 2016.
+During the ship's port stay, a large number of passengers went on shore excursions, with over 75% of those visiting popular Dorset attractions - Jurassic Coast, Portland Bill, Corfe Castle, Minterne House, Abbotsbury Swannery.

 - On September 20, 2016, another new (2016 built) cruise ship - ms Koningsdam (Holland America) visited Portland England for the first time.